 If you’re dealing with your own health issues or taking care of other humans, what can you do to make sure your pet doesn’t get the short end of the catnip when it comes to healthcare?

 One option is pet health insurance.
-It grew out of the human healthcare industry where your insurance coverage pays for types of procedures or a certain amount of your doctor’s bills; a few companies recognized that pet owners may benefit from the same kind of help, and they started offering coverage to apply to vet and animal hospital procedures.
+It grew out of the human healthcare industry where your insurance coverage pays for types of procedures or a certain amount of your doctor’s bills; a few companies recognized that pet owner may benefit from the same kind of help, and they started offering pet insurance coverage to apply to vet and animal hospital procedures.